The First Stage: is usually called

 Parliamentary democracy: The capitalists tend to govern

-through an elected centralised parliament or congress, rather than
+through an elected centralized parliament or congress, rather than

 under an autocracy.
 Capitalist (bourgeois) democracy, although it may